Vir's blog — go fast with readable code!

 We can see:

-1. The compiler constant-folds the whole thing into a “load constant 6.f” instruction.
+1. GCC constant-folds six into a “load constant 6.f” instruction.

-2. The compiler minimizes .rodata by using a broadcast instruction rather than a full vector load.
+2. GCC minimizes .rodata by using a broadcast instruction rather than a full vector load.

 auto a8 = alignof(simd::vec<float, 8>);